JanAPandes/CS3-Project-Portfolio/docs/group-01-calcium/worksheet-1.md

 ### 1. What process did you observe?

-> *Manual logging, verification, and signing of physical gate passes by security guard at the Main Gate whenever dormers exit or re-enter the school campus.*
+> *The processes I observed were manual logging, verification, and signing of physical paper gate passes by security guard at the Main Gate whenever dormers exit or re-enter the school campus.*

 <br>

 ### 2. What is the purpose of this process?

-> *To establish an easy to use system, as well as maintaining campus security and student safety.*
+> *The purpose of this process is to establish an orgsnized system with an easy and understable process.
+This is to maintain security on the campus as well as protcct the dormers' safety.*

 <br>